jvehent/haproxy-aws/README.rst

 In the log format, we defined fields for the request and response headers and cookies.
 But, by default, this fields will show empty in the logs.
-In order to log headers and cookies, special `capture` parameters must be set in the frontend.
+In order to log headers and cookies, the `capture` parameters must be set in the frontend.

-Here's how we can capture the user-agent and referrer sent by the client in the HTTP request.
+Here is how we can capture headers sent by the client in the HTTP request.

 .. code::

 	capture request header Referrer len 64
+    capture request header Content-Length len 10
 	capture request header User-Agent len 64

 Cookies can be captures the same way: